cim-iec/cimverter/docs/config.md

 If set to "original" the tapStepPosition of power transformers is directly read from the xml.
 Otherwise the tapStepPosition is computed as the xml (value - 1) * 1000.

 ### make_unique_names (bool)
-Append memmory addresses to the component names to guarantee unique names.
+Append memory addresses to the component names to guarantee unique names.
 This might be needed when the xml file has no unique names for the components.

 ### ignore_unconnected_components (bool)